 Confusion is widespread whilst we are living, so what happens when we die?

 Most families do not prepare schedules detailing assets and liabilities.
 So when someone dies everyone turns to the most straightforward form of assistance, generally a bank manager.
 Our ATM card is usually in our wallet/purse.
 Where else would we turn?

 If you own a property, then title deeds would be looked for.
 If you own insurance, have you informed anyone?
 Have you placed other investments in a fund house or with a stock-broker?
 Do you own private shares?

 Do you have digital assets?
 A crypto wallet for example.
 How does someone access these when you die?
 These particular assets are new to the probate world so how would anyone know about them?
 Have you prepared a digital will?

 A successful estate plan includes provisions allowing family members to access or control your assets should you become unable to do so yourself.

 The government to whom your assets are subject to will have a default will (intestacy rules), but most of us disagree with who they give our assets to, as well as their distribution.
-In Hong Kong, without a will your spouse will receive 50% of your assets and the children the other 50%.
+In Hong Kong, without a will, your spouse will receive 50% of your assets and the children the other 50%.
 This is often not practical if they are minors.
+In Hong Kong, your civil partner is not entitled to your assets when they die so you MUST write a will for each other.
 Many countries only give 1/3 of your assets to your spouse and 2/3 to your children.